Training Fair Models in Federated Learning without Data Privacy Infringement: Problem Formulation

 \subsection{Federated Fair Model Training}

-Now we formulate the task of training fair models in cross-silo federated learning (\emph{federated fair model training} for short).
-Essentially, the task allows a group of parties called \textbf{clients} to collaborate through a cloud server to train a fair and accurate model without infringing the data privacy of any client.
+Now we formulate the task of training fair models in federated learning (\emph{federated fair model training} for short).
+The task allows a group of parties called \textbf{clients} to collaborate through a server to train a fair and accurate model without infringing the data privacy of any client.

-Formally, denote by $U_1, \ldots, U_N$ a group of $N$ clients, and by $B_1, \ldots, B_N$ the private data sets owned by the clients.
-We consider a classical setting of federated learning~\cite{yang2019federated}, where each data set $B_i$ consists of a set of data instances that are independently and identically drawn from an unknown distribution $\mathcal{D}$.
-The $i$-th data set $B_i$ is a set of $m_i$ instances.
+Denote by $U_1, \ldots, U_N$ a group of $N$ clients, by $B_1, \ldots, B_N$ the private data sets owned by the clients, respectively, by $m_i$ the number of data instances in $B_i$, and by $\mathcal{D}$ the unknown data distribution of $\cup_{i=1}^N B_i$, the union of the data of all clients.
+We define the federated fair model training task as follows.

-\begin{definition}[Federated Fair Model Training Task] Given a pair of protected groups $\{a, b\}$, a protected class $c\in\{1, \ldots, C\}$, and a threshold $\epsilon \geq 0$ indicating the maximum unfairness that can be tolerated, the \textbf{federated fair model training task} allows a group of clients $U_1, \ldots, U_N$ to collaborate to train a model $f_\theta$, such that \begin{enumerate} \item The data instances in the private data set of each client, as well as any information about the distribution of the private data set, are not exposed to any other clients or any third party. \item $f_\theta$ is $\epsilon$-fair for the instances in the class $c$. \end{enumerate} \end{definition}
+\begin{definition}[Federated Fair Model Training Task] Given a pair of protected groups $\{a, b\}$, a protected class $c\in\{1, \ldots, C\}$, and a threshold $\epsilon \geq 0$ indicating the maximum unfairness that can be tolerated, the \textbf{federated fair model training task} is to develop a method that enables a group of clients $U_1, \ldots, U_N$ to train a model $f_\theta$ in collaboration, such that \begin{enumerate} \item The data instances in the private data set of each client, as well as any information about the distribution of the private data set, are not exposed to any other clients or any third party; and \item $f_\theta$ is $\epsilon$-fair for the instances in the class $c$.

-The first requirement is exactly the data privacy-preserving requirement in conventional federated learning~\cite{mcmahan2017communication, chen2017distributed, wang2020federated, huang2020personalized, yang2019federated}.
-The second requirement is about model fairness, which is not considered by the conventional federated learning tasks.